 It was one thing to appreciate the socio-economic factors contributing to a client’s problems but the social worker’s approach could be more direct.
-There were some options open to the individual.
-What was required was a sense of proportion and and a realistic assessment of what the individual client, social worker or client/social worker might achieve.
-In particular, it needed an attitude that did not hold that individual accountable for each and every complication in their life.
+There were some options open to the practitioner What was required was a sense of proportion and and a realistic assessment of what the individual client, social worker or client/social worker might achieve.
+In particular, it needed an attitude that did not hold the ‘client’ accountable for each and every complication in their life.

 So, devising small, safe and achievable change was helped by Problem Solving Therapy (PST).
 It was an approach with its roots in the behaviour modification strategies that emerged in the mid-20th century.

 One such strategy of PST is to keep focus on the present; to address today’s problems for individuals and families in difficult personal circumstances.
 For that reason, the ‘middle box’ in my inverted tree illustration is central to the design of small, safe experiments.

 In the 1970’s this PST model was ‘translated’ into social work by William Reid and Laura Epstein.
 They worked in Chicago developing task-centred social work practice and giving attention to do-able solutions to specific problems.
 It was an active, direct and measurable approach; either something happened, or it did not.

 Of course, both models had limitations and one of them went back to those structural inequalities mentioned above.
 Too often the ‘professional’ had too much influence over what the client was ‘supposed’ to do.
 It was rather too easy to impose sanctions on non-compliant clients.
 OK, that option was not written in to the text-books, but it was an actuality.
 Some would argue it is a a necessary actuality in situations were a some-one’s safety is compromised.